gvwilson/thirdbit/src/fiction/iffy/index.md

 She caught a brief mental image of a young woman taking a deep breath.
 "First thing, I gotta make a call."

-*Nova Zembla wasn't the only cold mind to wake up to itself.
+*Nova Zembla wasn't the only cold mind to wake up.
 As things got worse,
 leaders all over the world were so afraid of their own people that they wanted to watch everyone all the time